 All derrick barge skiffs will be equipped to be a designated safety skiff.
 The designated safety skiff may be used to transport people from shore to the crane and back again, but it is not to be used as the primary work skiff.
-If work is to be performed out of a skiff then a second skiff is required.
+If work is to be performed out of a skiff, then a second skiff is required.
 It is the responsibility of the crane crew to keep the outboard on the safety skiff in good running condition.

-At a minimum all work skiff must be equipped with the following items:
+At a minimum all work skiffs must be equipped with the following items:

 - Paddle with T-Top

 - 1 10lb ABC Rated Fire Extinguisher

-- · Skiff Capacity Stenciled (or Welded) on the side of the skiff
+- Skiff capacity stenciled (or welded) on the side of the skiff

 - Handrail (Bailey Rail)

 - Boat Hook or Pike Pole

-- Working Outboard with Fuel
+- Working outboard with fuel

 Construction activities that are working over the water but not in the water are still required to have a designated safety skiff ready for deployment at all times.
-Inflatable rafts may be substituted for aluminum skiffs at District Safety Managers approval.
-Rafts must be stored in a location where they can be easily launched in an emergency, in lieu of having our standard safety skiff.
+Inflatable rafts may be substituted for aluminum skiffs at the District Safety Manager's approval.
+Rafts must be stored in a location where they can be easily launched in an emergency, if used in lieu of a standard safety skiff.